KusionStack/kusionstack.io/docs/kusion/3-concepts/3-module/2-develop-guide.md

                     $kusion_path.v1:Service:test-ns:test-service.metadata.name: test-svc
 ```

 - The implicit resource dependency path can only be used as a standalone value and cannot be combined with other string.
-For example, the following `Spec` is invalid:
+For example, the following `Spec` is **invalid**:

 ```yaml
 # Dependency path combined with other string.